dy1z/docs/content/docs/development/components.md

 ## Arguments

+The `{% component %}` tag takes two arguments: a file path and a data object.

+### path

-The first argument, `"src/components/vmlbg.njk"`, is the path to our component file.
+The first argument must be the path to our component file, for example `"src/components/vmlbg.njk"`.

-We can also pass a second argument, which will be available under the `data` variable inside the component.
-The argument can be:
+The path needs to be relative to the project directory root.

+### data

+The second argument can be:

 - a string
 - an array
 - an object

-For example:
+It will be available under the `data` object inside the Component.

+Check the Component definition above, you'll see variables like `{{ data.width }}`

+Here's how you'd pass both arguments:

 ```js
 {% component "src/components/vmlbg.njk", {width: 600, height: 500, src: 'some/image/path.jpg'} %}